brandonbooth/sql/readme.md

 select CITY,LENGTH(CITY) from STATION order by Length(CITY) desc, CITY asc, CITY limit 1;
 ```

-Query the list of items starting with characters (i.e., a, e, i, o, or u).
-Your result cannot contain duplicates:
+Query the list of items starting with characters (i.e., a, e, i, o, or u) with duplicates removed:
 ```
 SELECT DISTINCT
 CITY